viboverse/functional-programming-jamk/materials/20-task-and-gen_tcp.md

         port = String.to_integer(System.get_env("PORT") || "4040")

         children = [
-            {Task.Supervisor, name: ValueStorage.TaskSupervisor},
+            {Task.Supervisor, name: ValueStorageServer.TaskSupervisor},
-            {Task, fn -> ValueStorage.accept(port) end}
+            {Task, fn -> ValueStorageServer.accept(port) end}
         ]

-        opts = [strategy: :one_for_one, name: ValueStorage.Supervisor]
+        opts = [strategy: :one_for_one, name: ValueStorageServer.Supervisor]
         Supervisor.start_link(children, opts)
     end

-We'll now start a Task.Supervisor process with name ValueStorage.TaskSupervisor.
+We'll now start a Task.Supervisor process with name ValueStorageServer.TaskSupervisor.
 Remember, since the acceptor task depends on this supervisor, the supervisor must be started first.

 Now we need to change loop_acceptor/1 to use Task.Supervisor to serve each request: